 Healthy Corn Chowder with aged cheddar as a topping is a great way to use those leftovers of corn or do something different with it.
 This creamy and cheesy soup with saline herbs will close the summer on a high note!

 Corn season is finally here, and what better way to celebrate the season than a healthy corn chowder with a topping of aged cheddar?
 The days are getting slowly colder and shorter, and we must comfort ourselves with hot soup.
 Where I’m from, Quebec, Canada, everyone knows that the “best” corns are from that small town called Neuville between Quebec City and Montreal.
-If they pass by, almost everyone I know has to stop by to get at least one mega bag that contains 60 corns for about 20$ CAD.
+If they pass by, you “must” stop to get at least one Gigantesque bag.

 My family’s favourite way to make fresh corn is to soak them up in the water for an hour before cooking them on the BBQ with its leaves on for 10 minutes, turning them every 2 minutes.
 Better to take off some of those thicker leaves from the top of the corn.
 You’ll see, it makes super moist and slightly smoky corns.
 Delicious stuff!

 Those conserves are essential to every Quebecois kitchen.
 They are usually without salicorne, called “Herbes salées,” but if you use the Salicorne, you get all the greatness my grandma called ” Herbes Salées du bas du Fleuve,” is the top-notch of those conserves.
 With this mix, you wouldn’t need any salt to season your soups, plus they give any dish an extra fresh sea flavour.
 Salicorne can be challenging to find, but they sell it in some specialty shops in dry form.
 Many types of saline herbs exist around the globe, so pick up the one more familiar to you, whether it’s called glasswort, pickleweed, samphire, etc. If you don’t have those herbs at home, use sea salt.